HKXie/Monte_Carlo_Heisenberg_model/README.md

 p(s’)/p(s) = exp(-H(s)/kT)/exp(-H(s')/kT)

 which is easy to calculate.
-How do we choose the right sigma? we can simply set it to a constant, while acceptance rate for the Markov chain sampling is difficult to contral, it will be too low or high
+How do we choose the right sigma? we can simply set it to a constant, while acceptance rate for the Markov chain sampling is difficult to contral.
+It will be too low or high, which are unfavorable for effective sampling